mbest/knockout-repeat/README.md

 ```
 In my tests with about 400 rows, the `repeat` version was twice as fast.

-`repeat` can take either a single parameter (the number of repetitions [count]) or an object literal with
+`repeat` can take either a single parameter (the number of repetitions [count] or an array to iterate [foreach])
-the following properties:
+or an object literal with the following properties:

 * `count` the number of repetitions
 * `foreach` an array or observableArray over which to iterate